JuliaLang/julia/doc/src/devdocs/llvm-passes.md

 * Opt Name: `module(LowerPTLSPass)`

 This pass lowers thread-local Julia intrinsics to assembly instructions.
 Julia relies on thread-local storage for garbage collection and multithreading task scheduling.
 When compiling code for system images and package images, this pass replaces calls to intrinsics with loads from global variables that are initialized at load time.

+If codegen produces a function with a `swiftself` argument and calling convention, this pass assumes the `swiftself` argument is the pgcstack and will replace the intrinsics with that argument.
+Doing so provides speedups on architectures that have slow thread local storage accesses.

 ### RemoveAddrspaces